Comerica Bank Boosts Stake in RBC Bearings Incorporated (NASDAQ:ROLL)

 Comerica Bank increased its stake in shares of RBC Bearings Incorporated (NASDAQ:ROLL) by 7.0% in the fourth quarter, according to its most recent 13F filing with the SEC.
 The firm owned 48,832 shares of the industrial products company’s stock after purchasing an additional 3,208 shares during the period.
 Comerica Bank owned approximately 0.19% of RBC Bearings worth $9,023,000 at the end of the most recent reporting period.

+Several brokerages have commented on ROLL.
+TheStreet raised shares of RBC Bearings from a “c+” rating to a “b” rating in a research report on Monday, December 14th.
+Truist raised their price target on shares of RBC Bearings from $118.00 to $140.00 in a research report on Tuesday.
+Finally, Zacks Investment Research raised shares of RBC Bearings from a “hold” rating to a “buy” rating and set a $194.00 price target for the company in a research report on Friday, January 22nd.
+One analyst has rated the stock with a sell rating, one has given a hold rating and four have assigned a buy rating to the stock.
+The stock currently has an average rating of “Buy” and an average target price of $134.50.

-In related news, Director Edward Stewart sold 917 shares of RBC Bearings stock in a transaction on Wednesday, December 23rd.
+In other RBC Bearings news, CEO Michael J. Hartnett sold 13,329 shares of RBC Bearings stock in a transaction on Wednesday, December 2nd.
+The shares were sold at an average price of $168.68, for a total value of $2,248,335.72.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
+Also, Director Edward Stewart sold 917 shares of RBC Bearings stock in a transaction on Wednesday, December 23rd.
 The shares were sold at an average price of $178.84, for a total transaction of $163,996.28.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, CEO Michael J. Hartnett sold 38,744 shares of RBC Bearings stock in a transaction on Monday, November 30th.
-The stock was sold at an average price of $168.83, for a total transaction of $6,541,149.52.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 63,091 shares of company stock valued at $10,741,096.
-Corporate insiders own 3.50% of the company’s stock.
+Insiders have sold a total of 63,091 shares of company stock worth $10,741,096 over the last quarter.
+3.50% of the stock is owned by company insiders.

-RBC Bearings (NASDAQ:ROLL) last released its quarterly earnings data on Thursday, January 28th.
-The industrial products company reported $0.90 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.85 by $0.05.
-The business had revenue of $145.86 million during the quarter, compared to analysts’ expectations of $142.22 million.
-RBC Bearings had a net margin of 16.13% and a return on equity of 9.70%.
-The company’s revenue for the quarter was down 17.6% on a year-over-year basis.
-During the same period in the previous year, the company earned $1.22 EPS.
-As a group, sell-side analysts forecast that RBC Bearings Incorporated will post 3.76 earnings per share for the current fiscal year.

-A number of research firms recently weighed in on ROLL.
-Truist increased their price objective on shares of RBC Bearings from $118.00 to $140.00 in a research report on Tuesday.
-TheStreet raised shares of RBC Bearings from a “c+” rating to a “b” rating in a research report on Monday, December 14th.
-Finally, Zacks Investment Research raised shares of RBC Bearings from a “hold” rating to a “buy” rating and set a $194.00 price target for the company in a research report on Friday, January 22nd.
-One investment analyst has rated the stock with a sell rating, one has issued a hold rating and four have given a buy rating to the company’s stock.
-The stock presently has an average rating of “Buy” and an average price target of $134.50.

 RBC Bearings Incorporated manufactures and markets engineered precision bearings and components in North America, Europe, Asia, and Latin America.
 It operates through four segments: Plain Bearings, Roller Bearings, Ball Bearings, and Engineered Products.
 The Plain Bearings segment produces plain bearings with self-lubricating or metal-to-metal designs, including rod end bearings, spherical plain bearings, and journal bearings that are primarily used to rectify inevitable misalignments in various mechanical components, such as aircraft controls, helicopter rotors, or in heavy mining and construction equipment.